 The ERPs of the first-time, the fourth-time and the seventh-time presentation of the anomalous core structures revealed that the N400 effect in the 300–500 ms time window disappeared gradually (see Figure 3).
 Repeated measures analysis of variance (repeated measures ANOVA) results provided support for the attenuating and disappearing N400 effect: for the first-time, F(1, 21) = 37.690, P < 0.001; for the fourth-time, F(1, 21) = 2.770, P = 0.111; and for the seventh-time, F < 1.

 [Place Figure 3 here]

+Figure 3: Differential waves (implausible–plausible) of the first, fourth, and seventh presentation of core structures in the repetition part at the representative electrode of Cz.
+This figure displays the N400 attenuation effect in the repetition part by using differential waves at different presenting stages (black: the first presentation; red: the fourth presentation; blue: the seventh presentation).
+This figure was adopted from Huang et al.14 with permission.

 N400 effect in the complete sentence part